 Q: What is an enhancement and why do some people need to have this?

+- PARKHURST: A LASIK enhancement is a follow-up LASIK procedure that sometimes needs to be performed if your original vision correction surgery is unsatisfactory, or if your vision changes significantly over time.
+With modern LASIK, the enhancement rate is 1-2 percent in the first 12 months and then about 1 percent a year after that as patients’ eyes can change with time.
+So, for example, 10 years after LASIK, approximately 10 percent of patients may require an enhancement procedure to maintain their excellent vision.
 Patients whose refraction (the eye refracts light entering it, so as to form an image on the retina) is not stable prior to LASIK have an increased risk of needing enhancements.
 This is why your LASIK surgeon will want to know if your glasses have changed over the last few years prior to your procedure.
 The good news is that laser vision correction can very often be repeated after a thorough evaluation to make certain the patient is still a good candidate.
 Some surgeons charge an enhancement fee, while other surgeons perform these corrections at no cost to the patient.
 When considering LASIK, this is a good question to ask.

 Q: Does LASIK impact a patient’s future vision correction treatment options?

-DR. DONNENFELD: As we’ve discussed before, LASIK treats your existing vision correction needs, but doesn’t prevent the changes that naturally occur with age – such as presbyopia and cataract.
+- DONNENFELD: As we’ve discussed before, LASIK treats your existing vision correction needs, but doesn’t prevent the changes that naturally occur with age – such as presbyopia and cataract.
 However, LASIK doesn’t impact a patient’s ability to choose surgical treatment options for those conditions down the road.
-These include lens replacement surgery, corneal implants and monovision LASIK – in which one eye is corrected for distance and one eye for reading.
+These include lens replacement surgery, corneal implants, and monovision LASIK – in which one eye is corrected for distance and one eye for reading.